anushasagi/Natural-Language-Processing-QA-System/README.md

 # Question - Answering System
-A Q&A system which can answer various type of questions and provide answers by querying the three databases - Music, Movies and Geography.
+A Q&A system which can answer various type of questions and provide answers by querying the three databases - Music, Movies and Geography. <br>
-The input question is categorized into the respective category and an SQL statement is then framed my parsing the question in top-down approach.
+The input question is categorized into the respective category and an SQL statement is then framed my parsing the question in top-down approach. <br>
-This SQL statement is then used to query the respective database to obtain the answer.
+This SQL statement is then used to query the respective database to obtain the answer. <br>

 ## Install Dependencies